ritza-co/simpletechguides.com/comparisons/dash0-vs-new-relic-vs-honeycomb.md

 Observability platforms are difficult to migrate away from.
 Once you've built dashboards, configured alerts, and instrumented your applications, switching tools means rebuilding that infrastructure from scratch.

 - **Choose Honeycomb when** you're a startup or small team handling high event volumes.
-The OpenTelemetry setup requires more manual configuration than New Relic or Dash0, but the event-based query model and BubbleUp feature make debugging distributed systems faster once you're running.
+The [OpenTelemetry](https://opentelemetry.io/) setup requires more manual configuration than New Relic or Dash0, but the event-based query model and BubbleUp feature make debugging distributed systems faster once you're running.
 - **Choose New Relic when** you need to monitor infrastructure across multiple cloud providers and services.
-The guided installation takes longer than Dash0, but the 700+ integrations mean you rarely need manual instrumentation.
+The guided installation takes longer than Dash0, but the 700+ integrations mean you rarely need to manually instrument.
 The free tier (100 GB/month permanently) makes it viable for teams that need enterprise features without an immediate budget.
-- **Choose Dash0 when** you're running Kubernetes and want a fast setup with OpenTelemetry.
-Installation takes four commands via Helm.
+- **Choose Dash0 when** you're running [Kubernetes](https://kubernetes.io/) and want a fast setup with [OpenTelemetry](https://opentelemetry.io/).
+Installation takes four commands via [Helm](https://helm.sh/).
 The integration catalog is smaller (50+ vs New Relic's 700+), but the OpenTelemetry-native approach means anything speaking OTLP works without vendor-specific agents.
 The AI service monitoring features make it relevant for teams adding LLM integrations to their products.

 ## Installation and Setup

-Each platform takes a different approach to Kubernetes integration: New Relic provides a guided wizard with extensive configuration options, Dash0 uses a Kubernetes operator for automated setup, and Honeycomb requires manual OpenTelemetry collector deployment.
+Each platform takes a different approach to Kubernetes integration: New Relic provides a guided wizard with extensive configuration options, Dash0 uses a Kubernetes operator for automated setup, and Honeycomb requires manual deployment of an OpenTelemetry collector.

 ### New Relic